ShadrackAdwera/Docker/README.md

 Well, an app may not necessarily need a server to run.
 Say the Fibonacci Sequence, a quick sort algorithm, 0-1 Knapsack Algorithm, you catch the drift, in such a scenario regarding utility functions we can use:

 `
-$ docker start -a -i container-name
+$ docker run -it image_id
 `
-The container starts in an attached state.
+The it tag tells docker that we want to run the app in an interactive mode ie. provide user input and receive output on the console.

 * Remove all unused images